-But sixth title has proved elusive.
-He lost to Seve Ballesteros at St Andrews in 1984 after a bogey at the 17th and a failed to find the par he needed at the last in 2009 at Turnberry before losing to Stewart Cink in a play-off.
+But a sixth title proved elusive.
+He lost to Seve Ballesteros at St Andrews in 1984 after a bogey at the 17th and failed to find the par he needed at the last in 2009 at Turnberry before losing to Stewart Cink in a play-off.
 He was 59.

 “It would have been a great story,” he said.
 “It tears at your gut, as it has always torn at my gut.”
 In 2014, aged 64, he extended his record as the oldest known competitor to complete 72 holes, and was granted a special exemption to allow him to extend his 40-year Open career through to The 144th Open at St Andrews in 2015.